pypackaging-native/pypackaging-native/docs/key-issues/multiple_architectures.md

 architecture.
 That CPU architecture defines the CPU instructions that can be issued by the binary.

+## Current state

 Historically, it could be assumed that an executable or library would be compiled for a single CPU archicture.
 On the rare occasion that an operating system was available for mulitple CPU architectures, it became the responsibility of the user to find (or compile) a binary that was compiled for their host CPU architecture.

-However, on occasion, we see an operating system platform where multiple CPU architectures are supported:
+However, we now see operating system platforms where multiple CPU architectures are supported:

 * In the early days of Windows NT, both x86 and DEC Alpha CPUs were supported
 * Windows 10 supports x86, x86-64, ARMv7 and ARM64; Windows 11 supports x86-64